 is void.

+(3A) A provision in a retail shop lease to the effect that the tenant is obliged to contribute towards the cost of any of the landlord’s finishes, fixtures, fittings, equipment or services is void unless the disclosure statement given to the tenant under section 6 contains a statement notifying the tenant of the effect of the provision.

 (3) In this section and section 12A —

+group of premises includes a part of a group of premises;

 land tax means tax imposed by the Land Tax Act 2002;

 metropolitan region improvement tax means metropolitan region improvement tax under the Planning and Development Act 2005;